equinor/vscode-septic/README.md

 -   Ignore Diagnostics for specified paths.
 -   Documentation: Built in documentation of objects/attributes and calcs based on source code.
 -   SignatureHelp: Signature help for calcs
+-   Code actions for fixing references to unknown Evrs in calcs

 ## Instructions